Yersinia pestis Interacts With SIGNR1 (CD209b) for Promoting Host Dissemination and Infection

 Externe Organisation(en)

-Huazhong University of Science and Technology, Shihezi University, Korea University, University of Illinois at Chicago, Beijing Institute of Microbiology and Epidemiology, State Research Center for Applied Microbiology and Biotechnology (SRCAMB), Chuka University, Chinese Center for Disease Control & Prevention, University of Miami, University of Canterbury, University of Helsinki
+Huazhong University of Science and Technology, Shihezi University, University of Illinois at Chicago, Beijing Institute of Microbiology and Epidemiology, State Research Center for Applied Microbiology and Biotechnology (SRCAMB), Chuka University, Chinese Center for Disease Control & Prevention, University of Miami, University of Canterbury, University of Helsinki, Yonsei University

 Journal